RockPiryt/Diesel_API/README.md

 # Diesel_API

 This web application provides a wide range of information about diesel and costs associated with it.
-User can follow current diesel price trends, he can compare prices at gas station of different companies.
-Moreover user can calculate a monthly cost of driving a diesel car.
+User can follow current diesel price trends.
+Moreover user can calculate a cost of driving a diesel car.
 In addition, he can compare cars with the lowest fuel consumption.

 ## Table of Contents